 Some of the leading life sciences organisations in the UK have joined forces to issue a 'statement of aspiration' about the involvement of young people in research saying: 'Collaboration between young people and commercial researchers should become an established and normal way of working.
 Learning from this collaboration should be actively translated wherever possible to … Continue reading Blog news: Life sciences giants join forces to promote young people’s involvement in health research

 Is it me or is 2016 'full-on' or what?
 It is as if someone has put something in our water supply.
 It's nearly February already.
 My good colleagues in public involvement are hitting the sort of productivity levels last seen in a Japanese car factory in the 1990s.
-Yesterday I blogged about two new 'manuals’… Read More Top-tips for involving young people in research and other brilliant resources @GenrYPAGs
+Yesterday I blogged about two new 'manuals' … Continue reading Top-tips for involving young people in research and other brilliant resources @GenrYPAGs

 I didn't think so.
 Do you get those nagging calls about PPI?
 It's usually early evening.
 Sometimes it is a recorded voice message.
 Sometimes a text.
 Very occasionally it is a real person from the unreal environment of a call centre.
 Unfortunately they are all contacting me about that other PPI - yes, Payment Protection … Continue reading Blog: Have you ever knowingly been oversold PPI in research?
 Then, there’s help at hand #howtoinvolve

 A Happy New Year to you all.
 Here's to your very good health and much happiness in 2016.
 I am no futurologist so my predictions for public involvement in health research over the next 12 months should be taken with a pinch of salt.
 However, I do know one thing.
 The appointment of the new Director of … Continue reading Are you the next Director of INVOLVE?